 Your Crash Injuries Will Affect Your Compensation

 The single greatest factor that will affect the damages you can claim will be the exact nature and extent of the injuries you suffer.
-Your Phoenix car accident lawyer will have experience litigating claims for a number of different injury types, so you’ll know that your settlement takes all of your future needs and expenses into account.
+Our Phoenix car accident lawyer has experience litigating claims for a number of different injury types, so you’ll know that your settlement takes all of your future needs and expenses into account.

 For example, a brain injury could negatively impact your ability to work and maintain personal relationships.
 Ongoing medical care and expensive medication could be required for the rest of your life.
 Likewise, a spine or neck injury could result in chronic pain and reduced mobility.
 If you become paralyzed, you will require expensive medical equipment and may even need a new job and home renovations.